Slackadays/Chata/ultrassembler/README.md

 ### ▫️ Independent of GCC and LLVM

-Ultrassembler shares zero (0) code with GCC or LLVM.
-That means we can make it a third reference implementation of RISC-V assembly!
+Ultrassembler shares exactly zero (0) code with binutils or LLVM.
+That means we can make it a third reference implementation of RISC-V assembly.

 ### ▫️ Verified quality

-The Ultrassembler testsuite currently has 1700+ tests covering all supported instructions and directives and other cases too.
+The Ultrassembler testsuite currently has 1900+ tests covering all supported instructions and directives and other cases too.

-This has led to Ultrassembler revealing lots of bugs in `as` including ones causing internal errors!

-### ▫️ Fast! 🏎️
+### ▫️ Super-duper crazy fast! 🏎️

 Ultrassembler uses a strategy similar to what the fast `mold` linker also uses: more efficient data structures and algorithms.
 Unlike `mold`, however, Ultrassembler doesn't use multithreading, but it doesn't need to. **Coming soon: How is Ultrassembler so fast?**